covcom/303CEM/03 Cryptography/README.md

 ### Configure the client

-You will need to install `wireshark` the **Chrome Web Browser** on the client if this is not already installed.
+You will need to install **Wireshark** and the **Chrome Web Browser** on the client if this is not already installed.
 Wireshark can be installed from the repositories however you will need to download and install Chrome manually.
 ```
 wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb
 sudo dpkg -i google-chrome-stable_current_amd64.deb; sudo apt-get -f -y install